acemtp/meteor-tap/README.md

   });
 ```

-* display in console that taps collection change when we click
+* display in console that taps collection changes when we click

 ```
 BROWSER CONSOLE: Taps.findOne();
 ```

-* display the content of the collection, auto sort by tap
+* display the content of the collection, sort by tap (auto sort)

 ```
 HTML: